Free Peter Pan Quote Cut File

 Mr. L fell asleep in the middle of my photo shoot and actually stayed asleep when I laid him down.
 Isn’t he precious?
 We can’t get enough of him, that’s for sure!

 I made this cut file available for download in STUDIO3, PNG, and SVG formats so no matter your cutting tool you should be able to recreate this.
+It’s included in my free resource library – go ahead and click on the button below!

 Hope you enjoy it.
 I’d love to see any creations you make with it!